wilgaboury/sbdb/explain.md

 ## Conclusion

-I see this database as filling a neglected niche for applications that need persistent storage.
-As already expounded upon, filesystems by themselves do not offer the ACID guarantees needed for non-trivial resilient applications.
-Other embedded databases (like SQLite, RocksDB, LMDB, etc.) are more complex, and by using a single file, prevent truly concurrent multi-process writes.
-Full DBMSs are heavy on resources and incur higher operational burden; they are also not well suited for applications intending to be distributed and run by others as a single executable.
-SubsidiaDB is not strictly better than these other solutions, but it brings a different set of tradeoffs to the table.
+This database came about from wrestling with a simple question: would it be possible to build an embedded database that supports truly concurrent writes?
+From this starting point, it feels to me like the entire design falls into place as a natural logical progression.
+I see this system as filling a neglected niche, small applications that want resilient storage with ACID guarantees but don’t want the large leap in complexity of standard embedded databases (or full DBMSs for that matter).
+Reading and writing files is one of the first topics every programmer learns about, so it’s a great benefit that this design simply adds new functionality to a persistence interface that everyone is already familiar with.

 ### Addendum on Hierarchical Databases